mohammadreza-ashouri/Solidity-Cool-Features/README.md

 }
 ````
- The execution cost of the withdraw function now is ***23678*** gas, the longer is error message is, the more gas is going to consume.
+ The execution cost of the withdraw function now is ***23678*** gas; the longer the error message is, the more gas is going to consume.

  #### So now what?
- Now we want to take advantage of a new features introduced in Solidity 8 in order to reduce our gas consumption!
+ Now we want to take advantage of new features introduced in Solidity 8 in order to reduce our gas consumption!

  ```
 pragma solidity ^0.8.4;